ascholerChemeketa/cs160Reader/_sources/SQLGroupJoin/exercises.rst

     Hint: You will need to use both ``GROUP BY`` and ``ORDER BY```.

-    Your output should look like:
+    Your output should look like this:

     .. faux_code::